 Germans are systematic in their thinking.
 Complexity is understood only by understanding how its component parts interrelate and interact.
 And a component part can only be understood via its role within the whole.
-Germans focus on theories and models.
+Germans use theories and models in order to grasp complexity.

-Americans prefer to break down complexity into its component parts, in order to focus on the essential, so that action can be taken.
-Americans are skeptical of theory, focusing instead on facts and experience.
+Americans prefer to break down complexity into its component parts, in order to focus on the truly essential parts, so that action can be taken.
+Americans are skeptical of too much theory.
+Instead they focus more on facts and empirical evidence (experience).

-The German inclination to paint the big picture, especially with the help of theory, can come across as professorial and arrogant.
-Comprehensiveness comes across as long-winded, overly complicating and impractical.
+The German inclination to paint the big picture, especially with the help of theory, can come across to Americans as professorial and arrogant.
+Comprehensiveness is frequently misinterpreted as long-winded, overly complicating and impractical.
 Americans react impatiently.

 Advice to Germans